 When developing a remarketing strategy to combat abandonment on your website you need to go beyond just thinking about responsive design.

-The companies we see making great strides in this area are looking at their desktop and mobile users independently and designing customer journeys accordingly.
+The companies we see making great strides in this area are looking at their desktop and mobile users independently and designing their ecommerce customer journey accordingly.

 Importantly, the messages don’t interrupt the experience (which would be irritating) but are instead designed to influence the consumer and encourage them to go ahead and book their trip there and then.
 From the promise of ‘best price guarantees’ to the fear of ‘scarcity’ – both are great examples of designing messages for mobile that help to reduce abandonment online.